Tangerine: Etymology

-According to the Oxford English Dictionary (OED), the word "tangerine" was originally an adjective meaning "Of or pertaining to, or native of Tangier, a seaport in Morocco, on the Strait of Gibraltar" and "a native of Tangier."
+The word "tangerine" was originally an adjective meaning "of Tangier", a Moroccan seaport on the Strait of Gibraltar.
+The name was first used for fruit shipped from Tangier, described as a mandarin variety.
 The OED cites this usage from Addison's The Tatler in 1710 with similar uses from the 1800s.
-The adjective was applied to the fruit, once known scientifically as "Citrus nobilis var. tangeriana" which grew in the region of Tangiers.
-This usage appears in the 1800s.
+The fruit was once known scientifically as "Citrus nobilis var. tangeriana"; it grew in the region of Tangiers.
+This usage appeared in the 1800s.